Cameroon: Determining the viability of biomass initiatives

 “If there’s not enough raw materials to cover the lifecycle of the biomass plant, then it may not be a good investment.”

-The study intends to contribute to InfraCo Africa’s efforts to alleviate poverty and develop high quality infrastructure projects in Sub-Saharan Africa.
+The intent of the study was to contribute to InfraCo Africa’s efforts to alleviate poverty and develop high quality infrastructure projects in Sub-Saharan Africa.

 Since 2004, InfraCo Africa has mobilized US $1.1 billion in investment from Development Finance Institutions (DFIs) and the private sector.
 This investment has impacted 8.5 million people and created over 4,200 jobs.